Emergency Nursing Program

 902-473-2176 | Joy.Zozuk@nshealth.ca

 Krystyna has always been a big advocate for education and change, having taken many courses and participated on numerous committees to better patient care.
 Emergency medicine and nursing is constantly evolving and changing, and Krystyna looks forward to being a small part of that change by educating future ER nurses.
-She plans to continue her own education and eventually will take a Masters of Education to help solidify her passion for teaching.
+She works as the Nurse Educator for ENP and is currently in her Master’s of Education to help solidify her passion for teaching.

 Outside of work you can catch Krystyna with her partner and friends or family, trying new foods as a self-proclaimed “foodie”, travelling the world, and visiting her old home of Cape Breton.